maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-6.x.md

 * Support for letters other than A-Z in property/field/variable names in SpEL expressions; see [30580](https://github.com/spring-projects/spring-framework/issues/30580).
 * Support for registering a `MethodHandle` as a SpEL function (see [related documentation](https://docs.spring.io/spring-framework/reference/6.1/core/expressions/language-ref/functions.html)).
 * Spring AOP now supports Coroutines; see [22462](https://github.com/spring-projects/spring-framework/issues/22462).
-* A `-Dspring.context.exit=onRefresh` property has been added with AppCDS training run as main use-case; see [31595](https://github.com/spring-projects/spring-framework/issues/31595).

 ### Data Access and Transactions